 Good question.
 And the answer is yes, you can, but you really shouldn’t.

-There are some positives for having your home and office address be the same.
+There are some positives to having your home and office address be the same.
 First, you already have it, so it’s free.

 You don’t need to buy a service or anything.
 There are no fees for using your home address as your business address.